 The communication industry has emphasized a need for leaders with a strategic mindset who understand how to manage integrated communication efforts within a company.
-In recognizing these needs, Purdue’s online MS in Communication offers two concentrations.
+In recognizing these needs, Purdue’s online MS in Communication offers four concentrations.

 Integrated Communication and Advertising.
 You’ll understand the need, and how to, engage all organizational stakeholders to develop effective messaging strategies that reflect the integration of advertising, marketing, and public relations, then create plans and branding initiatives with persuasion theory and best practices.

 Strategic Communication/Public Relations.
 You’ll learn to understand and overcome key issues in managing organizational relationships with stakeholders and global challenges associated with strategic communication initiatives.
 You’ll develop communication strategies tailored to the unique needs of specific publics and facilitate effective responses to organizational crises.

 - Communication and Leadership

 Concentrations serve as a springboard to provide specialized skills within an industry — delivering focused, expert-level information that allows graduates to step into new roles with confidence on day one.
 They’re often provided within degrees that serve as a broad foundation to a larger industry and when learning opportunities are identified by new employment trends.

 In studying a concentration, you:

 - Use sophisticated insights to better highlight your capabilities for positions